 Soviet Union in Northeast China

-As can be seen in Part 4 , many members of the Minzhu Dangpai are also members the CCP or they have a positive attitude towards the CCP.
-They look at the developments in the Soviet Union with admiration.
-Once a backward country, it is now trying to develop with communist experiments to a modern state.
-Chinese intellectuals look at Marxism as an ideology whereby the backwardness of China compared to other countries through targeted political and economic measures can be overtaken or even reversed to a head.
-There are also negative feelings about the SU.
-In the past, there have been many wars between China and tsarist
+As can be seen in Part 4 , many members of the Minzhu Dangpai were also members the CCP or they had a positive attitude towards the CCP.
+They looked at the developments in the Soviet Union with admiration.
+Once a backward country, it was now trying to develop with communist experiments to a modern state.
+Chinese intellectuals looked at Marxism as an ideology whereby the backwardness of China compared to other countries through targeted political and economic measures could be overtaken or even reversed to a head.
+There were also negative feelings about the SU.
+In the past, there had been many wars between China and tsarist

 Russia, and in the recent past SU troops occupying Manchuria, misbehaved regularly to the Chinese population and plundered the industrial complex of the Northeast.
-According to Yu (2005) states, not only did the general population share this sentiment, but even ordinary members of the CCP in the Region found it perplexing and disheartening.
+Not only did the general population share this sentiment, but even ordinary members of the CCP in the Region found it perplexing and disheartening.
 The presence of Soviet troops, who like themselves were Communists, raised questions as to why they closely monitored, scrutinized, and impeded the Chinese Communists at every juncture.
 This predicament posed a dual challenge for the CCP.
 On one hand, they confronted popular ignorance and even hostility towards the Soviet Union.
 To help the masses comprehend the future socialist China and its achievements in socialist construction, the CCP recognized the need to showcase the Soviet Union as a tangible model.
 Consequently, the promotion of the Soviet Union and urging the nation to learn from its experiences emerged as top priorities for the CCP following the establishment of the PRC.
-Murray (1995) cites Wu Xiuquan’s memoirs:
+Wu Xiuquan wrote in his memoirs:

 "… an exchange between a Soviet Military commander and Peng Zhen, the head of the CCP’s Manchuria bureau, in which the Soviet ordered the CCP to evacuate the city of Shenyang and added “if you do not leave, we will use tanks to drive you out.”
 Peng Zhen purportedly responded, “the army of one Communist Party using tanks to drive out the army of another Communist Party!
 Something like this has never happened before.
 Can this kind of action be acceptable?"